Wilshire/Vermont station

 Wilshire/Vermont station is an underground rapid transit (known locally as a subway) station on the B Line and D Line of the Los Angeles Metro Rail system.
 The station is located near the intersection of Wilshire Boulevard and Vermont Avenue, after which the station is named, in the Los Angeles neighborhood of Koreatown.
 Unlike the other stations on Wilshire or Vermont which were built directly under the street, this station is offset on a diagonal between the two streets, allowing the lines to diverge without trains on one line having to slow for a tight turn.
 The station has a unique layout with two side platforms on two levels, necessitated by the flying junction between the lines just west of the station.
+It is the last station going from Union Station that serves both the B Line and D Line.

 Service

 Station layout

 The station is located where the B Line and D Line converge on their way to Downtown Los Angeles.
 The station is designed with two platform levels: eastbound D and B Line trains (to Union Station) use the upper level, and westbound D (to Wilshire/Western) and northbound B (to North Hollywood) trains use the lower level.

 Wilshire/Vermont station has one of the longest escalators in the world at 152 feet in length stretching from the ground level to the lower platform.
 At the time of its construction, it was the longest escalator in the United States west of the Mississippi River.